Pompeii, only 22 km (14 miles) southeast of Naples, is ideal for a day trip.

 The trains leave Naples for Pompeii about 2-3 times every hour most of the day, typically taking 35 to 40 minutes to reach Pompeii.

-Most of the tourists reach Pompeii from three nearby cities – Rome, Naples and Sorrento.
+Most tourists reach Pompeii from three nearby cities – Rome, Naples and Sorrento.

 Circumvesuviana train from Naples to Pompeii